User guide#

 from ansys.sound.core.signal_utilities import LoadWav

-# Load a WAV file and plot it
+# Load a WAV file.

 wav_loader = LoadWav(r"C:\path\to\my\wav\file.wav)